duyphong1204/Logseq/pages/Course___College Writing___Week 0___Close-reading.md

 	- Rowan Atkinson Live - fatal beatings
 - ---
 - Transcript
-	- 15:50 Research is never d
+	- 15:50 Research is never done so know where to stop